Tyrrrz/CliFx/Readme.md

 4
 ```

-They can also set the `base` option to override the default logarithm base of 10:
+They can also set the non-required `base` option to override the default logarithm base of 10:

 ```sh
 > myapp.exe 729 -b 3